kisielk/Amati/README.markdown

 Building
 ---------

-As of now, only the VST version has been built successfully, on Linux and MacOS.
+As of now, Amati has been built on Linux and MacOS.
+The standalone version doesn't seem to play nice with JACK on Linux.

 Any feedback about building attempts is appreciated.

 ### Dependencies